 2017 was the year I started to take my health seriously and the year I tried veganism, which lead to the discovery of a natural cure for my insomnia.
 It also happened to be the year I became educated on the workings of the female mind, notably hypergamy, and on the man-trampling gynocentric world that we live in.
 It was the year the red pill was forced down my throat.

-In this eye-opening year, everything wrong in my life coalesced into one large, ugly blob so that their impact could be assessed, analysed and understood as a first step to begin doing the necessary self-work to better myself.
-It was the year I decided to forgive and let go of all those who have harmed me — those who add no value to my life — and began unapologetically living life by my own terms.
+In this eye-opening year, everything wrong in my life coalesced into one large, ugly blob so that their impact could be assessed, analysed and understood as a first step to begin doing the necessary self-work.
+It was the year I decided to forgive and let go of all those who have harmed me — those who add no value to my life — and begin unapologetically living life by my own terms.

 2017 was the year my senses awoke and the world became vivid.
 It was the year I truly beheld the beauty and misery of this world.